 If you are worried about how to write a CV for a job with no experience, you will be glad to know that work experiences can include paid work, volunteering, internships, work experience programmes, and anything else where you gain insight into a working environment.
 For each experience, you should include:

-- Job title
+• Job title

-- Company name
+• Company name

-- Duration of employment
+• Duration of employment

-- An explanation of your key responsibilities and achievements on this experience and how they link to the STEM job you are applying for, using bullet points for clarity
+• Explanation of your key responsibilities and achievements on this experience and how they link to the STEM job you are applying for, using bullet points for clarity

 References

 Almost all STEM employers will require a reference before accepting your application, so many people include these on their CV to reduce the number of steps in the application process.
 A reference is a contact who can account for your work experience or education.
-The company contacts your references to ask them about your character and to confirm your experiences are true and correct, so make sure you choose your reference wisely.
+The company contacts your references to ask them about your character and to confirm your experiences are true and correct, so make sure you choose your reference wisely!
 You should gain consent from an individual before placing them as your reference.
-In STEM, it may be useful to select a reference who has an awareness of the industry or role you are applying to and can explain why you are suited to this role when they are contacted.
-Some examples of people you may select as a reference include:

-- Teachers or personal tutors
+• Teachers or personal tutors

-- Mentors
+• Mentors

-- Managers or supervisors
+• Managers or supervisors

-- Previous employers
+• Previous employers

 Interests and achievements

-- Extracurricular awards and certificates
+• Extracurricular awards and certificates

-- Receiving recognition for something
+• Receiving recognition for something

-- Personal or organised challenges
+• Personal or organised challenges

-- Charity events
+• Charity events

-- Projects or publications
+• Projects or publications

-- Anything else you are proud to have done
+• Anything else you are proud to have done

 This section is also your opportunity to show some personality through your hobbies and interests.
-These don’t need to be STEM-linked interests; STEM employers are looking for well-rounded individuals, who will fit in with their colleagues but bring their own quirks and character.
-However, if you can relate these interests back to how they will influence your STEM role then this could help make your CV stand out.
+These don’t need to be STEM-linked interests; STEM employers are looking for well-rounded individuals who will fit in with their colleagues but bring their own quirks and character.
+However, if you can relate these interests back to how they will influence your STEM role, then this could help make your CV stand out.

 CV style and design

-Now that you have the basic structure of your STEM CV, it is important to optimise the layout and style to make sure it aligns with what a STEM employer is looking for.
 For STEM careers, a simple, professional, layout with minimal colour is preferable.
 STEM hiring professionals are looking for clean CVs which use short, clear sentences and consistent formatting in terms of font, spacing, and heading sizes.
 Your writing style should be professional and in the silent first person, avoiding the use of the words ‘I’ and ‘my’.
 To describe your experiences in this person, you instead use action verbs.
 We have compiled some action verbs that may be useful to describe experiences relevant to a STEM career:

 As STEM companies deal with a large number of applicants, they often use automatic systems to eliminate CVs from the application pool before they are seen by a human.
 These systems look for factors which are outlined in our top tips box below and rank CVs using a scoring system.
-You can use an online CV check to see how your CV might score and get personalised feedback.
+You can use an online CV checker to see how your CV might score and receive personalised feedback.

 What to include in your STEM cover letter

-Staring at a blank piece of paper before writing this letter can be daunting.
+Staring at a blank piece of paper before writing a cover letter can be daunting.
 Where do you start?
 How do you express your interest?
 Our STEM cover letter checklist will help you get those first words onto paper and make sure you include all the key elements of a STEM cover letter:

 STEM cover letter checklist

-- State the job you’re applying for
+• State the job you’re applying for

-- Explain why you are interested in this position, using the responsibilities outlined in the job description to show you clearly understand what the job will entail
+• Explain why you are interested in this position, using the responsibilities outlined in the job description to show you clearly understand what the job will entail

-- Explain why you are interested in this company, using the company website’s ‘about us’ section to inform you of their specialisms and their ethos
+• Explain why you are interested in this company, using the company website’s ‘about us’ section to inform you of their specialisms and their ethos

-- Highlight qualities from your CV that are most relevant to this particular role
+• Highlight qualities from your CV that are most relevant to this particular role

-- Express your enthusiasm for the opportunity
+• Express your enthusiasm for the opportunity

-- End by thanking the employer for considering your application
+• End by thanking the employer for considering your application

 Mastering your STEM interview